CIKM-2021/hive-db/README.md

 ## Setup Environment

 - We provide public APIs via the endpoint *http://sochaindb.com*,  currently authenticated by the key *"TOKEN"* with the value *"WrrXP6szu06wlLQVfAM3b0FD8i4612zc"* in the Request Header.
-- The APIs could be requested by [httpie tool](https://httpie.io/).
+- The APIs could be requested by the [httpie tool](https://httpie.io/).
 Depending on your OS, you can quickly install this tool by a command line.

+On Linux:
-On Linux: `apt install httpie`
+    `apt install httpie`

-License
+On Window:
+    `choco install httpie`

+On macOS:
+    `brew install httpie`

 ## Parameters Usage